eraofchaos/eraofchaos.github.io/artifacts/Crown of the Supreme Magi.md

 ---
 title: "Artifacts - Axe of Ferocity - Crown of the Supreme Magi"
 permalink: /artifacts/Crown of the Supreme Magi/
-excerpt: "Axe of Ferocity - Crown of the Supreme Magi.
+excerpt: "Era of Chaos  Axe of Ferocity - Crown of the Supreme Magi.
 A crown received as a gift for saving a mad wizard.
 One of the components of the Axe of Ferocity."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Crown of the Supreme Magi.md"